‘Thanks Jameel’ Mackenzie says smiling to the shop assistant, clutching the latest edition of the Doctor Who magazine.

 Mackenzie says bye to her parents and leaves the flat.
 She pauses on the landing as she hears the faint sound of, what can only be, a drill coming from downstairs.
 She takes a deep breath and creeps downstairs.
 She reaches into her jacket pocket and takes out her torch and switches it on.
 She peers down the corridor that leads to the stairs that will take her down to the Crackers’ house.

-‘Am I really going to do this?’ she asked herself quietly.
+‘Am I really going to do this?’ she asks herself quietly.
 ‘Can I do this?’

 What am I doing?
 This is stupid, not to mention dangerous.
 Maybe mum and dad were right and I’ve got this all wrong?
 I should go back home and watch TV and let the police find the real kidnappers.